MattLemmon/g/README.txt

 2. You can get a sense of how the game is evolving so far.
-The drones are pretty competitive.
+The drones are getting pretty competitive, especially Drone 3.
+Can you keep the drones from getting more stars than you?...

     But the REAL goal of the game is to spawn more drones.
-To do this, we open 'g.rb' in a text editor.

-3. If we compare the different g#.rb files, we can see how the program has evolved so far.
+3. If we compare the different g#.rb files in a text editor, we can see how the program has evolved so far.

         g0.rb overall layout   (g0)    # zero version     3 classes
            Player class